-If your company makes it your mission to provide customers with a positive experience you want your online customers to be confident that they can order from you safely and securely.
-Securing your online payment area so that customer data is protected from prying eyes.
+If your mission is to provide customers with a positive experience you want your online customers to be confident that they can order from you safely and securely.
+Secure your online payment area so that customer data is protected from prying eyes.

 Look to Comodo™, the world-renowned Certification Authority, for your security Certificate.
 Comodo™ is the second largest Certification Authority in the world and is Web Trust compliant.
 Our business practices and processes have been rigorously audited by an independent auditor (KPMG), and meet AICPA (American Institute of Certified Public Accountants) guidelines.

-To qualify to receive a SSL Certificate from Comodo™ we perform a validation check elements that include as our ownership of web domain, as well as other details pertaining to the legitimacy of your business.
+To qualify to receive a SSL Certificate from Comodo™ we perform a validation check that includes the ownership of web domain and other details pertaining to the legitimacy of your business.
 This level of validation provides customers with peace of mind when buying online.

 Why is SSL important?

-Since SSL protocol was released by Netscape as a security technology in 1996.
-We have all been educated to look for a padlock before passing any critical details over the Internet.
+Since the SSL protocol was released by Netscape as a security technology in 1996,we have all been educated to look for a padlock before passing any critical details over the Internet.
 Technically, the SSL protocol provides an encrypted link between two parties.
 However to the consumer, seeing the padlock in your browser means much more: